freamon/lemmy-trending-communities-bot/README.md

 ## usage
 `./get_latest_jsons.sh`
-will get new JSON files for Lemmy and KBIN if they're available
+will get new JSON files for Lemmy if they're available

 `./tcbot TEST (JSON-TIMESTAMP) 0`